sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 }
 ```

-Note that the Sequelize CLI assumes mysql by default.
+Note that the Sequelize CLI assumes MySQL by default.
 If you're using another dialect, you need to change the content of the `"dialect"` option.

 Now edit this file and set correct database credentials and dialect.
 The keys of the objects (e.g. "development") are used on `model/index.js` for matching `process.env.NODE_ENV` (When undefined, "development" is a default value).

-Sequelize will use the default connection port for each dialect (for example, for postgres, it is port 5432).
+Sequelize will use the default connection port for each dialect (for example, for Postgres, it is port 5432).
 If you need to specify a different port, use the `"port"` field (it is not present by default in `config/config.js` but you can simply add it).

 **Note:** _If your database doesn't exist yet, you can just call `db:create` command.
-With proper access it will create that database for you._
+With proper access, it will create that database for you._

 ## Creating the first Model (and Migration)

-Once you have properly configured CLI config file you are ready to create your first migration.
+Once you have properly configured the CLI config file you are ready to create your first migration.
 It's as simple as executing a simple command.

 We will use `model:generate` command.
 This command requires two options: